- Cancer Information

 Removal of the prostate (prostatectomy)

 The prostate lies close to nerves and blood vessels that are important for getting erections.
-These may be damaged during surgery, but the impact on erections depends on the quality of your erections before surgery.
-In some cases, semen may go backwards towards the bladder instead of forwards (retrograde ejaculation).
+These may be damaged during surgery, but the impact on erections depends on the strength of your erections before surgery.
+In some cases, semen may go back towards the bladder instead of forward into the penis (retrograde ejaculation).

 Managing side effects of surgery

-Retrograde ejaculation – To manage this side effect of surgery, you may be given medicine to contract the internal valve of the bladder.
-This forces the semen out of the penis as normal, and it may make it possible for you to conceive naturally.
+Retrograde ejaculation – You may be given medicine to help the semen move out of the penis as normal.
+This may make it possible for you to conceive naturally.
+Your fertility specialist can also collect some ejaculated sperm from the urine, which can be used to fertilise eggs during IVF.

-In men, testosterone helps prostate cancer grow.
+The hormone testosterone helps prostate cancer to grow.
 Slowing the body’s production of testosterone and blocking its effects may slow the growth of the cancer or even shrink it.
 This may cause infertility.
-Men with breast cancer who are taking the drug tamoxifen (an anti-oestrogen drug) may experience increased sperm production.
+Males with breast cancer who are taking the drug tamoxifen (an anti-oestrogen drug) may experience increased sperm production.

-The effects of immunotherapy and targeted therapy on fertility and pregnancy are not yet known.
-It is important to discuss your fertility options with your cancer or fertility specialist.
+The effects of newer immunotherapy and targeted therapy treatments on fertility and sperm production vary depending on the drug you take.
+It is important to discuss the potential impact of these drugs with your cancer or fertility specialist.

 View the Cancer Council NSW editorial policy.